 Take advantage of those and forget credit cards.

-If there’s anything worse than credit cards it’s payday loans.
+If there’s anything worse than credit cards, it’s payday loans.
 Payday loans market themselves as an easy way to get quick money.

-What these lenders hide is that payday loans create a cycle of debt full of egregious fees and penalties.
-Take advantage of one of the best alternatives to payday loans and you’ll fare far better.
+What these lenders hide is that payday loans create a cycle of debt that is full of egregious fees and penalties.
+As a result, it’s more difficult to repay your unpaid bills.